TYPO3-Documentation/TYPO3CMS-Guide-FrontendLocalization/Documentation/BasicSetupOfALocalizedWebsite/WeblistLocalizationView/Index.rst

 |img-21|

-When a localization does not exist there will be an icon (“Localize to”) to click which will localize the element.
+When a localization does not exist there will be an icon ("Localize to") to click which will localize the element.

-The elements can be localized only to the alternative languages on the page and since the page has only a Danish “Alternative Page Language” record (named “Ikke-cached”) you see only Danish flags.
+The elements can be localized only to the alternative languages on the page and since the page has only a Danish "Alternative Page Language" record (named "Ikke-cached") you see only Danish flags.
 Adding a Russian translation will add Russian icons:

 |img-22|

-Technical note about “Localizations”
+Technical note about "Localizations"
 """"""""""""""""""""""""""""""""""""

-The “Localize to” links presented by the Web>List module, Web>Page module etc. uses the core “localize” command.
+The "Localize to" links presented by the Web>List module, Web>Page module etc. uses the core "localize" command.
 This command creates a copy of the default language record, changes the language setting to the requested language and sets a reference back to the default language original.
 Thus the localized version is bound to the original